astronomy-commons/lsdb/docs/data-access/datalsdb.rst

 ========================================================================================

-This page walks through the ``data.lsdb.io`` and explains how the information on that page maps to where catalogs live and how you can access them.
+This page walks through the `data.lsdb.io <https://data.lsdb.io/>`__ site and explains how the information on that page maps to where catalogs live and how you can access them.

- At ``data.lsdb.io`` we provide information about all catalogs that are served by LINCC Frameworks, Space Telescope Science Institute (STScI), IPAC/IRSA, and the select catalogs from Centre de Données astronomiques de Strasbourg (CDS).
+At `data.lsdb.io <https://data.lsdb.io/>`__ we provide information about all catalogs that are served by LINCC Frameworks, Space Telescope Science Institute (STScI), IPAC/IRSA, and the select catalogs from Centre de Données astronomiques de Strasbourg (CDS).
 Further public catalogs are avaliable - see the :doc:`external data access centers <external>` page for more information.
 Additionally, HATS catalogs for data products from Rubin Observatory are available via mutliple access points described in the :doc:`Rubin LSDB Access </tutorials/pre_executed/rubin_dp1>` page.

 data.lsdb.io Layout
 ----------------------------------------------------------------------------------------